 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://pressbooks.nscc.ca/ introstatslumen/?p=34#oembed-1
+You can view them online here: https://pressbooks.nscc.ca/introstatslumen/?p=34#oembed-1

 Gathering information about an entire population often costs too much or is virtually impossible.
 Instead, we use a sample of the population.
 A sample should have the same characteristics as the population it is representing.
 Most statisticians use various methods of random sampling in an attempt to achieve this goal.
 This section will describe a few of the most common methods.
 There are several different methods of random sampling.
 In each form of random sampling, each member of a population initially has an equal chance of being selected for the sample.
 Each method has pros and cons.
-The easiest method to describe is called a simple random sampling technique is used.
+The easiest method to describe is called a simple random sample.
+Any group of n individuals is equally likely to be chosen by any other group of n individuals if the simple random sampling technique is used.
 In other words, each sample of the same size has an equal chance of being selected.
-For example, suppose Lisa wants to form a four-person study group (herself and three other people) from her pre-calculus class, which has 31 members not including Lisa.
-To choose a simple random sample of size three from the other members of her class, Lisa could put all 31 names in a hat, shake the hat, close her eyes, and pick out three names.
+For example, suppose Lisa wants to form a four-person study group (herself and three other people) from her pre-calculus class, which has n0 members not including Lisa.
+To choose a simple random sample of size three from the other members of her class, Lisa could put all n1 names in a hat, shake the hat, close her eyes, and pick out three names.
 A more technological way is for Lisa to first list the last names of the members of her class together with a two-digit number, as in the following table.